Geometric embedding for regularity structures: Applications in regularity structures

 \begin{remark} As in \cite{Br20}, one can investigate the action of the renormalisation on this construction by looking at maps $ M $ that are morphisms for the product $ \star_2 $ which are BPHZ renormalisation maps.
 One of the main issue is that $ \CT_+ $ may not be stable under $ M $ due to the constraint imposed on the degree being positive.
-Extended decorations on trees have been introduced in \cite{BHZ} in order to guarantee that $ M $ is degree preserving in the sense that for any decorated tree $ \tau $.
+Extended decorations on trees have been introduced in \cite{BHZ} in order to guarantee that $ M $ is degree preserving.
+This property implies that $ \CT_+ $ is invaraint under $ M $.
 One can easily check that $ M $ commutes with $ \Phi $ and then it is possible to find a map $ \tilde{M} $ defined on $ T(A)/\CJ $ such that it will commute with $ \Psi $: \begin{equs} \tilde{M} \Psi = \Psi M. \end{equs} This will be an equivalent of Theorem 4.7 in \cite{Br20}. \end{remark}